 I can assist you in many ways at your wedding ceremony.
-The costs are based on two things--the added equipement (almost always adds $179) and the added performance time (billed at $75 per half hour for time exceeding the number of hours included in your original contract).
-If your ceremony is held away from the reception site I can still help you, you'll simply pay a litte more for my time driving to your reception from your ceremony.
+The costs are based on two things--the added equipment (almost always adds $275) and the added performance time.
+If your ceremony is held away from the reception site I can still help you, you'll simply pay a little more for my time driving to your reception from your ceremony.
 But if it's occurring at the reception site, as is more common today than ever before, my services are top-notch, and most affordable.

 If you are looking to have live music for your ceremony I have worked with string duos, trios, and quartets, harpists, classical guitarists, and pianists and can provide references.
 I can help you with providing power at your ceremony where there is none available.
 My power source is completely silent and perfect for a ceremony and the electricity is as clean (or cleaner) than that from a standard household or commercial electrical outlet.